 - Rating: 3/5

 The method: I mixed hydrogen peroxide and baking soda in a bowl, creating a paste that was somewhat runny.
-I applied the mixture with my grout brush, scrubbed, and then wiped away.
-One thing to keep in mind when using baking soda paste is that the more baking soda, the more white residue left behind that you’ll need to clean off later.
+I applied the mixture with my grout brush, scrubbed, and then wiped it away.
+One thing to keep in mind when using baking soda paste is that the more baking soda you use, the more white residue left behind that you’ll need to clean off later.

 Grout Cleaning Method: Tide to Go Pen

 - Total time: 2 minutes